 4. Reduced administrative burden

-Fleet managers can also reduce administrative burden by eliminating manual paperwork and minimizing phone calls to drivers.
+With real-time GPS tracking, fleet managers can also reduce administrative burden by eliminating manual paperwork and minimizing phone calls to drivers.

 5. Automated real-time alerts